JeanCruzC/schedules/README.md

 `load_shift_patterns()` and the internal `generate_shifts_coverage_corrected()`
 functions accept an optional `max_patterns` argument.
-When omitted the loader now estimates how many patterns fit in roughly 4&nbsp;GB of the available memory and caps generation automatically.
+When omitted the loader estimates how many patterns fit in roughly 4&nbsp;GB of the available memory and caps generation automatically.
 Patterns are generated and solved in batches, sorted by a quick heuristic score, so even 50&nbsp;000+ combinations can be handled without exhausting RAM.  `generate_shifts_coverage_corrected()` still honours the `batch_size` option to emit patterns in smaller chunks.
+A secondary limit `max_patterns_per_shift` restricts how many patterns are created for each individual shift definition.

 ## Testing